Du finder den danske tekst til kræmmerhusene her.

 If you use a paper version, cut out the handle.

-The handle is glued inside the cone.
+Glue the handle inside the cone.

 I really need an image of a classic Danish Christmas tree decorated with kræmmerhuset, hearts, and Danish flag garlands.
 Preferably with candles burning on it.
 At least that’s what I grew up with because my mother was born in Copenhagen, quite easily one of the most beautiful cities in the entire world.
 Any assistance would be greatly appreciated.
 Thank you for keeping Danish culture alive.